Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{T}{he} size and number of computations are increasing steadily and, consequently, there is a growing need to study the energy efficiency of computing.
-Novel circuits provide alternatives in computing methods, and provide insight into new computation, aside from the advantage of scaling down dimensions as is done by industry for complementary metal-oxide-semiconductor (CMOS) logic.
-As an example, the power consumption of an exascale computer with CMOS circuits will be more than 20~MW \cite{shalf2011exascale}, and this supercomputer requires a significant infrastructure for cooling to room temperature such that various alternative technologies must be investigated.
-Superconducting single flux quantum (SFQ) digital logic offers fundamentally different computational approaches than CMOS.
-SFQ circuits contain Josephson junctions and in research-grade demonstrations can enable higher operational speed and lower power consumption than CMOS logic \cite{mukhanov2011energy}.
-In addition, SFQ logic is closely related to Josephson voltage-standard technologies \cite{burroughs2011nist, donnelly20191} and has been applied to various applications, including digital receivers \cite{kirichenko2009microwave}, internet network switches \cite{kameda2005high}, astronomical sensor readouts \cite{sahu2019low, bozbey2009single}, and qubit control \cite{leonard2019digital, mcdermott2014accurate}.
+According to current predictions, the power consumption of an exascale computer with CMOS circuits will be more than 20~MW \cite{shalf2011exascale}, and require a significant infrastructure for cooling such that various alternative technologies must be investigated.
+Due to its use of magnetic flux quantization and the different types available, superconducting electronics (SCEs) offer a wide range of alternative computational approaches that contrast industry-standard logic.
+For years, SCEs have enabled research-grade demonstrations with higher operational speed and lower power consumption than standard CMOS logic \cite{mukhanov2011energy}.
+Recently, ballistic\cite{wustmann2020reversible, frank2017asynchronous} logic provides insight into computation with a new computing platform.
+SCEs generally includes Josephson voltage sources \cite{burroughs2011nist, donnelly20191}, digital receivers \cite{kirichenko2009microwave}, and studies of devices for neuromorphic computing \cite{crotty2010josephson, schneider2022supermind}, network switches \cite{kameda2005high}, astronomical sensor readouts \cite{sahu2019low, bozbey2009single}, and qubit control \cite{leonard2019digital, mcdermott2014accurate}.

-The most developed SFQ logic is irreversible\cite{tanaka201218, herr2011ultra, dorojevets2014towards, kirichenko2011zero}, but reversible logic offers the highest energy efficiency in a given system of materials.
-Physically reversible gates have the potential to significantly reduce energy costs, and with new material processes, they can bring the energy cost per gate operation below ln(2)$k_B T$.
-This is the entropy limit, known as Landauer's limit, imposed for an irreversible gate with one bit of erasure.
-It is also comparable to the energy scale of thermal equilibrium $k_B T$, which relates to thermally induced errors in logic gates.
+The most developed SFQ logic is irreversible \cite{tanaka201218, herr2011ultra, dorojevets2014towards, kirichenko2011zero}, but reversible logic offers the highest energy efficiency in a given system of materials.
+Physically reversible gates have the potential to break new efficiency records, and they can bring the energy cost per gate operation below ln(2)$k_B T$.
+This entropy limit is imposed on a logic gate that erases one bit.
+It is also comparable to the energy scale of thermal fluctuations $k_B T$, which relates to thermally induced errors.